desnudopenguino/Moon/projects/index.md

 ---
 layout: project
-title: Our Projects
+title: Projects
-excerpt: "Here are some projects we have worked on."
+excerpt: "Some of our projects"
 comments: false
 ---